-Oksana Shulyar, Embassy of Ukraine to the United States; John E. Herbst, Director, Dinu Patriciu Eurasia Center at the Atlantic Council; former U.S. Ambassador to Ukraine; Paul A. Goble, Editor, Windows on Eurasia; Professor, The Institute of World Politics:
+Orest Deychakiwsky, Policy Advisor, Commission on Security and Cooperation in Europe 1 - Scott Rauland, Policy Advisor, Commission on Security and Cooperation in Europe 14 Alex Tiersky, Policy Advisor, Commission on Security and Cooperation in Europe 17 Oksana Shulyar, Minister-Counsellor, Embassy of Ukraine to the United States 3 Taras Berezovets, Founder, Free Crimea Project, Kyiv, Ukraine 6 John E. Herbst, Director, Dinu Patriciu Eurasia Center at the Atlantic Council and former U.S. Ambassador to Ukraine 7 Paul A. Goble, Editor, Windows on Eurasia, and Professor at The Institute of World Poli- tics 10